diego1araujo/helper/README.md

 ## How-to

-Copy and paste `helpers.php` in this repo to laravel `app/` folder or whatever you want
+Copy and paste `helpers.php` file in this repo to laravel `app/` folder or whatever you want

 Require it in `bootstrap/start.php`